tlswg/tls13-spec/draft-ietf-tls-tls13.md

 the selected NamedGroup matches that supplied in the HelloRetryRequest.
 If these values differ, the client MUST abort the connection with a fatal "handshake_failure" alert.

-## Cryptographic Negotiation

-TLS cryptographic negotiation proceeds by the client offering the following four sets of options:

-- A list of cipher suites which indicates the AEAD cipher/HKDF hash pairs which the client supports
-- A "supported_group" ({{negotiated-groups}}) extension which indicates the (EC)DHE groups which the client supports and a "key_share" ({{key-share}}) extension which contains (EC)DHE shares in some or all of these groups
-- A "signature_algorithms" ({{signature-algorithms}}) extension which indicates the signature algorithms which the client can accept.
-- A "pre_shared_key" ({{pre-shared-key-extension}}) extension which contain the identities of symmetric keys known to the client and the key exchange modes which each PSK supports.

-If the server does not select a PSK, then the first three of these options are entirely orthogonal: the server independently selects a cipher suite, an (EC)DHE group and key share for key establishment, and a signature algorithm/certificate pair to authenticate itself.
-If there is no overlap on any of these parameters, then the handshake will fail.
-If there is overlap in the "supported_group" extension but the client did not offer a compatible "key_share" extension, then the server will respond with a HelloRetryRequest message.

-If the server selects a PSK, then the PSK will indicate which key establishment modes it can be used with (PSK alone or (EC)DHE-PSK) and which authentication modes it can be used with (PSK alone or PSK with signatures).
-The server can then select those parameters to be consistent both with the PSK and the other extensions supplied by the client.
-Note that if the PSK can be used without (EC)DHE or without signatures, then non-overlap in either of these parameters need not be fatal.

 ##  Hello Extensions